 Free entry

 There are three recommended photo spots.
 The first is the point near the Iris Path, which is the closest to Tsuru-No-Mai Bridge.
-Iwaki-san mountain, with its beautiful peak like Mount Fuji, is often called “Tsugaru-Fuji” because of this, and you can see it in the background, framing Tsuru-No-Mai Bridge in the foreground.
+With its beautiful peak like Mount Fuji, Mount Iwaki is often called “Tsugaru-Fuji” because of this, and you can see it in the background, framing Tsuru-No-Mai Bridge in the foreground.

-The second spot is about 300 meters northeast from the bridge, and it allows you to capture a full side view of the bridge.
-As you can see Tsuru-No-Mai Bridge in its entirety, you can see the motif of cranes in flight in the design of the bridge.
+The second spot is about 300 meters northeast of the bridge, and it allows you to capture a full side view of the bridge.
+As you can see Tsuru-No-Mai Bridge in its entirety, you can see the motif of cranes in flight in the bridge's design.
 On clear days, you can see the Hakkōda mountains in the background too.

-One draw of Fujimi Lake Park is the multiple views of Tsuru-No-Mai Bridge from within the park.
+One draw of Fujimiko Park is the multiple views of Tsuru-No-Mai Bridge from within the park.
 Besides the designated spots listed, you can look around the park for your own perfect photo spot as well.

 -